ayushj158/UserStory1/README.md

 ```
 Execute : sh build-and-run-test.sh
 ```
-This will build your project and run all unit test cases
+This will build your project and run all test cases
 ### Unit Tests

   Unit Tests are available for every business logic in the porject.